Winter Vaccinations

 Flu Vaccines for Children

-Later this Autumn we will inviting children aged between 2 to 3 years of age to receive a children's flu vaccination at the surgery.
+Children aged between 2 to 3 years of age are eligible to receive a children's flu vaccination at the surgery.

 Primary School aged children in England (from Reception class to Year 11) will be offered a flu vaccination by the NHS school aged immunisation service.